$\mathbb Z/2$-Godeaux surfaces: The matrix

 \begin{proposition} The matrix $\alpha$ can be written in the form

 with and where the superscript signs mean $\sigma$-invariant $(+)$ or $\sigma$-anti-invariant $(-).$

 \end{proposition}

 \begin{proof} The bicanonical map of $S$ sends its (hyperelliptic) canonical curve $C$ onto the plane conic $Q=0,$ which is contained in the octic surface $\det(\alpha)=0$ in $\mathbb P^3.$ Suppose that this conic is a double line.
 Then $C=2D+Z,$ where $Z$ is supported on a union of $(-2)$-curves.
-These curves must be preserved by the Godeaux involution $\sigma,$ giving rise to curves $C'=2D'+Z'$ in the Godeaux surface $S/\sigma,$ with $Z'$ also a union of $(-2)$-curves.
+Since an automorphism of $S$ preserves the canonical system and $p_g(S)=1$, then $C$ is preserved by the Godeaux involution $\sigma$.
+Then the divisors $D$ and $Z$ are also preserved, giving rise to curves $C'=2D'+Z'$ in the Godeaux surface $S/\sigma,$ with $Z'$ also supported on a union of $(-2)$-curves.
 This contradicts the fact $C'^2=1.$ Therefore $Q$ is either a smooth conic or the union of two distinct lines, so there is a change of variables that allow us to write $Q=y_1^2-y_2^2-d^2y_3^2,$ for some constant $d$ (we note that we could consider only the two cases $d=1$ and $d=0,$ but we prefer to keep the modulus $d$ hoping to find a family of surfaces such that one can see the smooth conic degenerating to the singular one).

 Using Riemann-Roch and the local basis of $\mathcal R$, one sees that there are two $\sigma$-invariant relations of degree $5$ and two anti-invariant ones.
-Since $x,z_1,z_2,t$ are anti-invariant, $z_3,z_4$ are invariant, and we are assuming $Q$ invariant, the relations from Section \ref{CD} (6) imply that the superscript signs must be as claimed. \end{proof}
+Since $x,z_1,z_3,t$ are anti-invariant, $z_2,z_4$ are invariant, and we are assuming $Q$ invariant, the relations from Section \ref{CD} (6) imply that the superscript signs must be as claimed. \end{proof}

 \begin{lemma} The matrix $\alpha|_{x=0}$ cannot be of the type

 with $Q=y_1^2-y_2^2-d^2y_3^2.$ \end{lemma}

 \begin{proof} Since $\beta_{1k}|_{x=0}=0$ for $k=1,\ldots,5,$ in this case the rank condition (RC) is